rubenwgs/ETH-CS-BA3SE1/Computer_Systems/CompSys_LN_W1.md

 *Example (UNIX name resolution):* A UNIX filename is a pathname.
 The UNIX file system is, for the most part, a naming hierarchy of directories which contain references to other directories of files:

-- A UNIX filename which stats with `/`, such as `/usr/bin/dc`, is resolved using the root of the file system, i.e. all paths are bound to the current direcotry but `/` has an implicit binding to the root.
+- A UNIX filename which stats with `/`, such as `/usr/bin/dc`, is resolved using the root of the file system, i.e. all paths are bound to the current directory but `/` has an implicit binding to the root.
 - A filename which doesn't start with a `/` is resolved using the current working directory as the first context.
 - Every context (i.e. directory) in the UNIX file system has a binding of the name `.` to the context itself.
 - Each context also has a binding of the name `..`.
 This is always bound to the parent directory of the context.